7 Engaging Activities for Dementia Care

 A Focus on Engagement and Wellbeing

-If you're seeking dementia care for a loved one in Hampshire, we invite you to experience the Harrier Grange approach.
+If you're seeking dementia care in Hampshire for a loved one, we invite you to visit us at Harrier Grange.
 Contact us to arrange a visit and discover how we create an enriching and supportive environment where those with dementia can thrive.